 Cash at bank and in hand is held to meet the day to day running costs of the Charity as they fall due.
-Cash equivalents are short term, highly liquid investments, in interest bearing savings accounts.
+Cash equivalents are short term, highly liquid investments, usually in 90 day notice interest bearing savings accounts.